For a sequence that is given by the explicit rule

 A new sequence can then be created using these differences.

-The integer p is the same as the number of differences needed.
-Here, since the 3rd the differences were calculated gave identical results p equals 3.
+The exponent p is the same as the number of differences needed.
+Since after the third differences the finite differences result in a nonzero constant, p equals 3.